 Prince Philip continued to drive a carriage well into his late nineties.
 Our Queen is still riding as a recreation – long may she continue to do so.

-- This feature is also available to read in Horse & Hound magazine, on sale Thursday 10 June 2021
+- This feature was first published in Horse & Hound magazine, Thursday 10 June 2021